HomeProductivityapple notes

 Is there an official Apple Notes app for Android?

-No. Apple does not make a Notes app for Android and is not likely to.
-The way around it is iCloud on the web, which lets you read and edit your notes in a browser on your Android phone, then export them into an app like Google Keep or OneNote for everyday offline use.
+No, and there is not likely to be one.
+Apple keeps Notes inside its own ecosystem.
+The way around it is iCloud in a browser, which lets you read and edit your notes on your Android phone, then move them into an app like Google Keep or OneNote for everyday offline use.

 Will I lose my photos and checklists when I move?